owlebot/discord-admin/README.md

-# template
+# discord-admin

-Template repo for future node projects
+Discord admin bot for the Owlebot Discord server.
+Use Owlebot open-api.

 ## Setup